Some skills are important in all industries.

 Most people will find that transferable skills shine through naturally on their CV.
 However, emphasising those skills is absolutely crucial on CVs for certain job hunters.
-In particular, people wishing to change career and those just leaving education will need to put much more focus on their transferable skills to make up for lack of hard skills and experience in the field they're aiming for.
+In particular, people wishing to change careers and those just leaving education will need to put much more focus on their transferable skills to make up for the lack of hard skills and work experience in the field they're aiming for.

-Where should you include transferable skills on your CV?
+Where should a candidate include transferable skills on a CV?

 The most obvious place to highlight your transferable skills is in a dedicated section, which you can call 'Key Skills', 'Core Competencies' or 'Areas of Expertise'.
 For most job seekers, this section will focus on hard skills directly relevant to a specific role, but for people in the categories defined above – career changers and university graduates – this is where transferable skills will come into their own.